Onboarding AWS Environments to Intelligence

 1. In CloudGuard, open the Environments page from the Assets menu.

-2. From the list of the AWS environments, find the AWS environment to be onboarded to Intelligence.
+2. Select the AWS environment to be onboarded to Intelligence.

 3. In the account row and the Account Activity column, click Enable to start the Intelligence onboarding wizard.